Pumpkin French Toast

 - Cook the battered bread slices for about 2 minutes on each side.
 The french toast is done when both sides are golden brown and there is no more visible raw egg.

-Make french toast, let cool completely, and store in tightly sealed freezer bag or container.
+Freeze For Later: Make french toast, let cool completely, and freeze in single layers (divided by parchment paper) in a tightly-sealed freezer bag or container.

 This is perfect for using up that last bit of pumpkin from the can.